prisma/prisma1/examples/data-modelling/README.md

 <details>
  <summary><strong>I don't have <a href="https://www.docker.com">Docker</a> installed on my machine</strong></summary>

-To deploy your service to a demo server (rather than locally with Docker), you need to perform the following steps:
+To deploy your service to a demo server (rather than locally with Docker), please follow [this link](https://www.prisma.io/docs/quickstart/).

-1. Remove the `cluster` property from `prisma.yml`
-1. Run `yarn prisma deploy`
-1. When prompted by the CLI, select a demo server (e.g. `demo-eu1` or `demo-us1`)
-1. Replace the [`endpoint`](./src/index.js#L23) in `index.js` with the HTTP endpoint that was printed after the previous command

 </details>